linas/learn-experiments-en/run-14/README.md

 * Removal of all CrossSections inadvetently stored in the sim dataset.
-* Removal of all Shapes (i.e. marginals) followed by a recomutation of the same marginals.
+* Removal of all Shapes (i.e. marginals) followed by a recomputation of the same marginals.

 ```